srowley/ggity/README.md

 ## Build Process

-The library includes an alias (```mix checks```) that runs Credo, Dialyzer, the visual tests and formatter in sequence.
+The library includes an alias (```mix checks```) that runs Credo, the formatter and all the visual tests in sequence.
 I prefer to have all of those things in order before committing a change.

 GGity also includes guides that serve as a sort of visual doctest - the guides include several code examples, and those code examples are used to generate the graphics in the documents (so as a user you know that the code in the example will definitely generate the graphic in the documentation).
 Before pushing a new feature, the docs are rebuilt using ```mix build_docs```.
 I am still working out how best to do this without making the commit history somewhat messy.